Avenues to generalising Bell inequalities: Bell scenarios with two dichotomic measurements per site

 If one studies the $\mathcal{B}_{N,2,2}$ scenarios, and this in terms of Bell-GHZ correlation functions (see further), as this is done in Refs.~\cite{WW01,PhysRevA.64.010102,ZB02}, then it turns out that is very easy to derive the full set of tight inequalities for the problem, and therefore find a necessary and sufficient condition for existence of local realistic models for such scenarios.
 Thus the method used in the papers seems to be highly potent, and thus it is worth to study possibilities of extending this approach to different Bell scenarios.

 Here we present the derivation of this set of tight Bell inequalities following the paper of \cite{WW01}.
 Let the classical variable $x_j \in \{0,1\}$ denote the choice of measurement of the $j$-th party in the experiment, with $j \in \{1,\ldots,N\}$.
 The measurement choices of all the parties are then collected in a string that we denote by $\mathbf{x}$, where its $j$-th component corresponds to $x_j$.
 Given that there are two measurements for each of the $N$ parties, the string $\mathbf{x}$ can take $2^N$ possible values.
-The conditional probability distribution is in this case $\pr_{\A,\ldots,\A|\X,\ldots,\X}$, where the subscript contains $N$ times the set $\A = \{0,1\}$ and $N$ times the set $\X=\{0,1\}$ to encompass all the parties in the experiment.
+The conditional probability distribution is in this case $\pr_{\A,\ldots,\A|\X,\ldots,\X}$, where the subscript contains $N$ times the set $\A = \{0,1\}$ and $N$ times the set $\X=\{0,1\}$ to encompass all the parties in the experiment\footnote{In this work we adopt the convention in which outcomes are labelled $0,1,\ldots,d-1$ and assigned roots of unity, $1,exp{\frac{2\pi i}{d}},\ldots,exp{\frac{2\pi(d-1) i}{d}}$, as values.}.

 After specifying this notation, the first step in the formalism is to focus on the discrete Fourier transform of the conditional probability distribution $\pr_{\A,\ldots,\A|\X,\ldots,\X}$.
 The particular discrete Fourier transform considered has components given by the full correlation functions